topo-gps/ios-manual/en/routes/route_plan_current_location.rst

    *Planning a route to a point on the map.*

 Below the plan button you can see the current transportation means.
 If you tap it, you can change it to the desired means of transportation.
-Nex to the plan button you see an overview map with the current location and the point.
+Next to the plan button you see an overview map with the current location and the point.
 If you tap the plan button, a route will be planned from your current location to the point and you will return to the main screen as you can see in the figure below:

 .. figure:: ../_static/route-plan-loc2.png
    :height: 568px